Everything we know about Tucker Carlson’s unlikely interview with Vladimir Putin

-Tucker goes to Russia: Everything we know about the ex-Fox host’s unlikely interview with Vladimir Putin
+Tucker Carlson goes to Russia: Everything we know about ex-Fox host’s unlikely interview with Vladimir Putin

 Outspoken conservative Tucker Carlson says he is in Moscow to get Russian leader’s perspective on the war in Ukraine, writes Joe Sommerlad